• Skip to main content

 • Overall Rating: Would I Recommend this hotel or stay here again?

-• Book Direct: Cameo Beverly Hills
+• Cameo Beverly Hills

 Update: The Mr. C Beverly Hills hotel has been rebranded as the Cameo Beverly Hills and is a part of Hilton’s LXR Group of hotels and resorts.